Safe storage of your working data and regular backups are essential during your research project.

-What backup and storage options are available to me at the University?
+What storage options are available to me at the University?

-Some of the tools and services provided by the University for researchers include space for data and document storage.
-The Nexus SharePoint service, for instance, provides 25 GB, and OneDrive for Business, provided as part of the Nexus365 suite of tools, gives University members 5TB of storage space.
+Some of the tools and services provided by the University for researchers include space for data and document storage:

 The University is furthermore undertaking a project to scope and provide dedicated storage for research data.
 Further details will appear on this site in due course.

-What encryption options are available to me at the University?
+What backup options are available to me at the University?